DavidMOBrien/23Shades/README.md

 \
 ***python_scripts***: the scripts used to filter our extracted dataset of source code comments. \
 \
+***Reproducibility Instructions:***

+1: Download a default environment of Python 3: https://www.python.org/downloads/

-***Reproducibility Instructions:*** Due to GitHub file size restraints, download the supplementary data at: https://drive.google.com/drive/folders/1RksJKHvUoj2Qq_px8n2Gje1Bk0TtO52F , then place "1-output.txt" (the raw output from get_comment_changes.boa) and "5-cc_output.txt" (the output from previous work's classifier (https://github.com/tkdsheep/TechnicalDebt/tree/master/src)) into the python_scripts folder.
-All other data in the Google Drive is for replication comparison only.
-Once both files are in python_scripts, run each script in the numerical order, each script will output a file used in a later script.
-All results from this process should be exactly as stated in Table 1 of the paper.
+2: Due to GitHub file size constraints, download all supplementary data at (ZENODO LINK)

+3: Place "1-output.txt" (the raw output from our Boa queries) and "5-cc_output.txt" (the output from previous work's classifier on our dataset (https://github.com/tkdsheep/TechnicalDebt/tree/master/src)) into the python_scripts folder in this GitHub repository.
+All other data from Zenodo is for replication comparison only.

+4: Run the Python scripts in the python_scripts folder in numerical order.
+After the execution of each script, a numbered output file will be produced that is used in a later script.
+These files are also in our Zenodo repository as well, so users can compare their reproduced output with the output used in our study to verify reproducibility.
+The broad results from these steps are stated in Table 1 of our paper.